Seungwoo321/seungwoo321.github.io-old/docs/Blog/vue-datamaps.md

 ---
 title: Vue-Datamaps
 author: Seungwoo Lee
+tags: vue-datamaps, vue, datamaps
 date: 2019-12-15
-description: It is a Vue port of the jQuery-based [DataMaps](https://datamaps.github.io/)
+description: It is a Vue port of the javascript-based DataMaps
 ---

 # Vue Datamaps